Master of Science in Nursing

 Students must have the following for the duration of their time in the Graduate Nursing Program.

 - Unencumbered registered nurse (RN) license from a US state or territory.
+This must be maintained for the duration of enrollment in the Graduate Nursing Program.

 - Cardiopulmonary resuscitation (CPR) for health care providers.
+This must be maintained for the duration of enrollment in the Graduate Nursing Program.

 - Criminal background check.

-- Negative drug screen.
+- Drug screen.

-Up to nine credit hours may be taken as a “non-degree seeking” status and later applied to program requirements.
+Up to nine credit hours may be taken as a non-degree seeking status and later applied to program requirements.
 Up to 18 credits of applicable courses, with a grade of “B” or higher, may be transferred from an accredited institution.
 Additional information may be found in the Transfer Credit section.